-- 1. To the maximum extent feasible, development must avoid impacts to native grasslands that would destroy, isolate, interrupt, or cause a break in continuous habitat that would: - a.
-Disrupt associated wildlife movement patterns; - b.
-Remove or disrupt a component of larger ecosystem;

-- c.
-Disturb the natural dispersal of seeds; - d.
-Increase vulnerability to invasive weeds or other exotic flora; or - e.
-Remove or disturb more than 0.25 acre. - 2.
-Removal of or disturbance to any area used as habitat restoration or mitigation is not allowed. - C. Required ESHA Buffer.
-Impacts to protected native grasslands must be minimized by providing at least a 20-foot buffer that is restored with native grass species around the perimeter of the delineated native grassland area. - D. Vegetation Removal.
+- 1. To the maximum extent feasible, development shall avoid impacts to native grasslands that would destroy, isolate, interrupt, or cause a break in continuous habitat that would: - a.
+Disrupt associated animal movement patterns and seed dispersal, or - b.
+Increase vulnerability to weed invasions. - 2.
+Removal or disturbance to a patch of native grasses less than 0.25 acre that is clearly isolated and is not part of a significant native grassland or an integral component of a larger ecosystem may be allowed.
+Removal or disturbance to restoration areas shall not be allowed. - C. Required ESHA Buffer.
+Impacts to protected native grasslands must be minimized by providing at least a 10-foot buffer that is restored with native grass species around the perimeter of the delineated native grassland area. - D. Vegetation Removal.
 The removal of non-native, invasive, or exotic species is allowed.
 Native grassland revegetation must be done with plants or seeds collected within the same watershed whenever feasible.

-17.30.180 Protection of Marine and Beach Habitats
+17.30.170 Protection of Marine and Beach Habitats

 - A. Any development on the beach or ocean bluff areas adjacent to marine ESHAs must be sited and designed to prevent impacts that could significantly degrade the marine ESHAs.
 Grading and landform alteration must be limited to minimize impacts from erosion and sedimentation on marine resources. - B. Marine mammal habitats, including haul-out areas, must not be altered or disturbed by development. - C. Near-shore, shallow fish habitats and shore fishing areas must be preserved and, where appropriate and feasible, enhanced. - D. Beach Activities.
-Beaches and shoreline areas shall be limited to coastal-dependent activities that are compatible with preservation of the quality of the resource, including coastal-dependent recreation activities such as swimming, surfing, boating and kayaking, and fishing. - 1.
-Motorized Vehicles.
+Beaches and shoreline areas shall be limited to coastal-dependent activities that are compatible with preservation of the quality of the resource, including coastal-dependent recreation activities such as swimming, surfing, boating and kayaking, and fishing. - Motorized Vehicles.
 The use of motorized vehicles on the beach, including off-road vehicles, is prohibited, except for beach maintenance and emergency response vehicles of public agencies. - 2.
 Permit Required.
 Any commercial coastal-dependent recreation activities that would limit use of beach and shoreline areas to customers and exclude the general public shall be subject to approval of a Major Conditional Use Permit.

-17.30.190 Protection of Monarch Butterfly ESHA
+17.30.180 Protection of Monarch Butterfly ESHA